owenburton/scholar-stats/README.md

 # add in a slider to sort by year

 # database to store name/url pairs
-# insert a gif of how it works
 # add author picture
 # have them just type in a name, then choose one from dropdown
 # summarize most impactful work (T5 summarization)